By Jeremy Anderson

 What spending categories are LEAs prioritizing?

-The Department of Education released a more detailed frequently asked questions guidance in early December that may address questions concerning where a board can designate funding.
+With most LEAs in the state experiencing declining enrollment, there are concerns about the most sustainable way to spend federal COVID relief funds.
+The U.S. Department of Education released more detailed guidance in early December that may address any questions concerning where a board can designate funding.

-Jeremy Anderson is an education policy analyst at CSBA.
+Jeremy Anderson is a CSBA education policy analyst.